 While acknowledging that financial resources alone are not sufficient to durably improve the situation, UNICEF makes the case for harnessing available resources, especially domestic resources, and tracking their expenditure to ensure that they effectively reach children and ultimately improve their situation.
 Public finance, especially the social sector budgeting process, is the single most powerful tool available to promote equity and basic services for disadvantaged children.

 UNICEF in action

-While UNICEF’s specific initiatives will vary from country to country, there are several common goals, each contributing to stronger public finance policies for children:
+While UNICEF’s specific work varies from country to country, there are several common goals, each contributing to stronger public finance policies for children: